PouriaAzadehR/Website/README.md

 In other words, SOA integrates software components that have been separately deployed and maintained and allows them to communicate and work together to form software applications across different systems.

 In this project a message broker is used in order to separate requests between various services.

+##### Message Broker

+message brokers is used for comminucation of  services asynchronously .
+By message brokers we decoupled our services.
+In the case of OTP  because we need to use it a lot
+We design a server to connect to it and we just put data on que to be sent to that server and after that by using kaveh negar api( this api is used for sending sms) it sends its messages
+We could design it by directly call kaveh negar rest api and using async i/o in order not to block thread .
+But in this way if because of any reason like being offline kaveh negar or being busy kaveh negar we wont miss any request on the other hand we release the presure from our service to another service and we are using microservice architecture

 #### NATS
 NATS is an open-source, cloud-native, high-performance messaging system.
 At its core, it’s a Publish/Subscribe (PubSub) system whereby clients can communicate with one another without knowledge of where services are located or what their precise endpoints are.
 Clients simply publish/subscribe to a subject and NATS takes full responsibility for routing the messages.